CHAPTER Rev 300 BUSINESS PROFITS TAX

 (5) The value of moveable or mobile property, such as construction equipment and common carrier vehicles, with the value being determined for purposes of the property factor on the total time or miles within a state during the period.

-(b) Property or equipment under construction during the tax period, except inventoriable goods in process, shall be excluded from the factor until such property is used or available for use by the business organization in its regular trade or business.
+(b) Property or equipment under construction during the tax period, except inventoriable goods in process, shall be excluded from the property factor until such property is used or available for use by the business organization in its regular trade or business.

 (c) Property, other than inventory, owned by the business organization shall be valued at its original cost and be the basis of the property for federal income tax purposes at the time of acquisition, prior to any federal adjustments, and adjusted by subsequent sale, exchange, abandonment, or other such disposition.